Manufacturer | YEMA |

 MBP1000 Development:

-According to the brand, the calibre MBP1000 began in 2011 with an investment of over 3 million Euros.
+According to the brand, the calibre MBP1000 began in 2011 (although the Wikipedia page says 2009) with an investment of over 3 million Euros.
 After four years of research and development (although this Kickstarter page says two years), the final product was put into production.

 Origin and Production: